GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.5.md

 <div class="text-quoted">“B-Basically, you j-just need to open it.
 That's all...”</div>

 After hearing Misa-nee's very last words, my body almost dragged me out there on its own.
 As I was looking for Kimijima Report No. 7, I only checked the area around the shrine.
-However, on the southern side, placed right at the cliff — I found another geotag.
+However, on the southern side, placed right at the cliff—I found another geotag.

 I had no idea how long it has already been waiting there.
 Yet, upon seeing its strange power mark, there was no doubt about its contents.
 That's why—